 The danger of indulgence is twofold.
 When the leader's needs take precedence over organizational needs, this can lead to corruption, deceit, and poor morale.
 People take their cue from the leader.
-A leader who bends rules, or succumbs to self-interest will create an atmosphere where people show contempt for the rules and put their self-interests ahead of the organization's.
+A leader who bends rules or succumbs to self-interest will create an atmosphere where people show contempt for the rules and put their self-interests ahead of the organization's.
 The second danger is to the leader's career.
 Mistakes due to lack of self-control, intemperance, and entitlement can derail one's career quickly.

 Your ratings suggest that you are high on this scale.
-Others see you as modest and discreet about your status and position.
-You don't take undue advantage of the benefits of your role and seem careful to distinguish between personal and organizational interests.
-You hold yourself to high ethical standards, and behave in the way that you expect from others: being punctual for meetings, calls, and appointments.
-In general, others see you as placing the needs of the organization first, and not abusing the perks of your position for your own benefit.
+Others see you as a team player, someone who doesn't take undue advantage of their position and places the needs of the organization ahead of their own.
+You hold yourself to high ethical standards and behave in the way that you expect from others: being punctual for meetings, calls, and appointments.
+In general, others see you as a humble leader, one who models the behavior they expect from others.